 Lilyfield Rd cycleway upgrade

-Transport for NSW has told Leichhardt Council they want a separated cycleway along Lilyfield Rd, similar to the two way cycle paths in the city.
-The council was given up to $500 K, bigger than the Councils entire bike budget, to hire a consultant to devise a plan.
+Transport for NSW told Leichhardt Council (now part of Inner West Council) they wanted a separated two-way cycleway along Lilyfield Rd, similar to the two way cycle paths in the city, as part of a Regional Bike Route to Parramatta eventually.
+The council was given around $500 K, bigger than the Councils entire bike budget, just to hire a consultant to devise a plan, and there was around $5 million in the budget for construction.
 GHD Woodhead was given the job.
-A first draft was exhibited in June 2016, where there was some criticism of the need for a cycleway, given that the Council has been improving it with a number of uphill bike lanes and prominent bicycle markings, even signs saying “cyclists can use the full lane”.
-Also, the safety of two way cycle paths down the steep hills was questioned.
-A second plan will be exhibited on Nov 29, Tuesday, at 630 pm in the Leichhardt Town Hall.
-Come along and have a look to see if these and other questions have been answered in this revised plan.
-See the Forum discussionfor more.
+A first draft was exhibited in June 2016, where there was some criticism of the need for a separated cycleway, given that the Council has been improving it with a number of uphill bike lanes and prominent bicycle markings, even signs saying “cyclists can use the full lane”.
+Also, the safety of 2.5 m wide two-way cycle paths down the steep hills was questioned, and the narrowness.

 Bays Precinct Mega Project